New users often ask this question, “How to check an air compressor’s oil level?”

-Although it is an easy task, a user should know how to read air compressor oil level to ensure the compressor doesn’t run out of oil due to leaking and also not over flooded.
+Although it is an easy task, a user should know how to read the air compressor oil levels to ensure the compressor doesn’t run out of oil due to leaking and also not flooded.

 No matter what brand or model you have, I will show you how you can check the oil level of your own compressor.
 But before we proceed, I would like to tell you something about the importance of this task.

 Every air compressor that requires uses oil in its crankcase, has the facility to check the oil level provided with an air compressor oil level gauge.
 If you have got a direct drive compressor, you will find a dipstick on the oil cap in the crankcase.
 Some of the large air compressors have site glass that makes it easier to check the oil level.